LeadWoods0902/DandD_Nightmare_Plague/REBASE STORY AROUND.md

-Fenian's Father is on the war path - goes to war with the rest of Senithar, leading to a civil war.
+Calidian is on the war path and going slightly insane - goes to war with the rest of Senithar, leading to a civil war.

-Napella attempts to end the war by launching an assault on the royal palace using a secretive wa death of Napella.
+Napella attempts to end the war by launching an assault on the royal palace using a new weapon, Napalm.

+The capital is destroyed and Feniandeath of Napella.

 Some time passes, he dies, Fenian takes command of the empire and isn't doing a great job, there's dissent amongst the ranks and they're losing control over some of the other countries.
 Brokvar is straining.
 Fenian is visited in dream by a dark power promising them power and strength with which they can fill there father's shoes